About the Program

 The faculty maintains strong ties with the corporate world and many staff members are also legal practitioners.
 Social engagement is another characteristic of both staff and students, who frequently offer their services to various law clinics.

 Both fall and spring study abroad options are available.
 UvA’s academic year is divided into two, 21-week semesters.
 These semesters are further divided into three blocks.
+Full academic calendars can be found here.
 The following is an approximation of the academic calendar:

 |End of August||Orientation|